 One of the issues that often arises due to 'cross-cultural pragmatic failure' and different expectations and levels of social acculturation is a lack of engagement in discussion by students.
-A review of the literature over the last 40 years on the relationship between culture and communication in language emphasises the affinity between language and culture (Adams et al., 1991; Furneaux et al., 1991; Geeraerts & Cuyckens, 2010; Kasanga, 2001).
+A review of the literature over the last 40 years on the relationship between culture and communication in language emphasises the affinity between language and culture (Johns & Johs, 1977; Furneaux, 1991; Adams et al., 1991; Kasanga, 2001; Geeraerts & Cuyckens.
+2010).
 They also highlight how this affinity affects face-to-face communication in multicultural environments.
-A survey conducted at Birmingham University, for example, revealed that although some students claimed to find seminars the most challenging aspect of their learning experience, they often considered oral communication to be the easiest (Johns & Johns, 1977; as cited in Lynch et al., 1993).
-This apparent discrepancy suggests that there is not always a consistent relationship between 'difficulties with oral communication in general and difficulties in seminars' (Johns & Johns, 1977, as cited in Lynch et al., 1993, p.
-89).
-Charles (1984, as cited in Furneaux et al., 1991, p.
-76) refers to this discrepancy as being a result of the "socio-pragmatic uncertainty of [...] students in [...] activities."
+A survey conducted at Birmingham University, for example, revealed that although some students claimed to find seminars the most challenging aspect of their learning experience, they often considered oral communication to be the easiest (Johns & Johns, 1977; cited by Lynch et al., 1993).
+This apparent discrepancy suggests that there is not always a consistent relationship between 'difficulties with oral communication in general and difficulties in seminars' (Johns & Johns, 1977; cited by Lynch et al., 1993, p.89).
+Charles (1984, cited by Furneaux et al., 1991, p.76) refers to this discrepancy as being a result of the 'socio-pragmatic uncertainty of [...] students in [...] activities.'

-Several common causes for these discrepancies are often related to their linguistic competence, such as (a lack of) readiness to speak, listening comprehension and fluency (Furneaux et al., 1991; Royal, 2017).
+Several common causes for these discrepancies are often related to their linguistic competence, such as (a lack of) readiness to speak, listening comprehension and fluency (Royal, 2017; Furneausx et al., 1991).
 However, other problems are related to students' levels of social acculturation and conflicting cultural expectations from seminars.
-For example, based on the interviews they conducted with students from China in the USA, Sun and Chen (1997, as cited in Wang & Zuo, 2014) noted that although some of these students received high TOEFL scores, some major social and academic communication problems were observed in encounters between American and Chinese students.
-In another study, it is pointed out that the perceived norms of politeness and appropriateness of their host culture, for example, are not always followed by these Chinese students in their speech acts (Hass & Neu, 1996, as cited in Myles & Cheng, 2003)
+For example, based on the interviews they conducted with students from China in the USA, Sun and Chen (1997 cited by Wang & Zuo, 2017) noted that although some of these students received high TOEFL scores, some major social and academic communication problems were observed in encounters between American and Chinese students.
+In another study, it is pointed out that the perceived norms of politeness and appropriateness of their host culture, for example, are not always followed by these Chinese students in their speech acts (Hass & Neu 1996, cited by Myles & Cheng, 2003).